A lot can be done to keep the kidneys healthy!

 Besides nutrition, water balance and exercise also play an important role.
 As a doctor, you should never be tired of reminding and educating your patients about the risks of obesity and an unhealthy lifestyle.

 For the kidneys to work well, sufficient fluid is necessary.
-For most, this is at least 1.5 to 2 litres a day, and 2 to 3 litres may be necessary in hot weather.
+For most, this is at least 1.5 to 2 litres a day, and 2 to 3 litres may be necessary for hot weather.
 Dehydration can contribute to kidney disease.
 Mineral water, unsweetened tea or occasionally some juice with water are ideal for an adequate fluid supply.
 Alcohol should only moderately be consumed.

 Pay attention to the daily fluid intake of patients with low kidney function or heart failure.
-In this case, too much water can have a negative impact on your patients’ health.
+In this case, too much water can have a negative impact on your patient’s health.

 The World Health Organization (WHO) recommends at least 150 minutes of moderate exercise every week.
 This corresponds to about one 30-minute walk on most days of the week.
 Even if your patients’ kidneys are already damaged, patients can still benefit from the positive effects of regular exercise.
-The European Association of Rehabilitation in Chronic Kidney Disease shares some useful exercises on their website.
+The European Association of Rehabilitation in Chronic Kidney Disease shares some useful exercises on its website.
 Regular exercise can, for example, help to lower blood pressure, strengthen the musculature and improve general well-being.

 Regular nicotine consumption drives up blood pressure and causes damage to the renal filtering system.
 Therefore, you can also draw attention to non-smoking programs or detoxification programs in your country for your smoking patients.

 For patients who take painkillers on a regular basis, you as a doctor should pay special attention to the duration of the medication in order not to cause permanent damage to the kidneys.
-These substances affect a hormone, which regulates the renal blood flow.
+These substances affect a hormone, which regulates renal blood flow.

 Offer general kidney check-ups for your patients